Modules

 If solver fails for other reasons |

-Source code in src/sortition_algorithms/committee_generation.py
+Source code in src/sortition_algorithms/committee_generation/__init__.py

-find_distribution_leximin(features, people, number_people_wanted, settings)
+find_distribution_leximin(features, people, number_people_wanted, check_same_address_columns)

 ¶